jd41/pnd-review/neuraldesign_review_talk.rst

 - Focus on vision
 - Focus on small scale/early stages of information processing
-- not tht much about higher brain functions
+- not that much about higher brain functions
 - I liked: lots of numbers everywhere

 Criticism: